-Social and emotional skills are generally learned through listening, communicating and interacting with others.
-Students who are Deaf or Hard of Hearing (DHH) often lack ease of communication and opportunities for social interaction that are important for developing a positive self-concept.
-They also miss out on incidental social-skill learning.
+Social and emotional skills are usually learned through listening and communicating with others.
+Students who are Deaf or Hard of Hearing (DHH) often lack ease of communication and natural opportunities for interacting with others, which are important for developing self-esteem.
+Students may also miss out on unplanned social-skill learning.

 - Self-Awareness (Personal Qualities)